Fakelatency/Schedudle-ZTM-Py/README.md

 ZTM WARSZAWA SCHEDULE - Program created for showing ZTM schedule for specified stop and line.

-In main branch: Pick stop -> Pick line -> Show timetable for the line
+Usage in main branch: Pick stop -> Pick line -> Show timetable for the line

 In order to start:
 1. Create an account here and get your API KEY: https://api.um.warszawa.pl